attaswift/BTree/README.md

 ### <a name="overview">Overview</a>

-This project provides an efficient in-memory b-tree implementation in pure Swift, and several useful ordered collection types that use b-trees for their underlying storage.
+This project provides an efficient in-memory B-tree implementation in pure Swift, and several useful ordered collection types that use B-trees for their underlying storage.

 -   [`Map<Key, Value>`][Map] implements an ordered mapping from unique comparable keys to arbitrary values.
     It is like `Dictionary` in the standard library, but it does not require keys to be hashable,